holmesrichards/vcapf/README.md

 ![](Images/apf_pulse_1.png)
 ![](Images/apf_pulse_2.png)

+A sin wave will not change shape, but its phase shift may be useful, if you want to vary two patch parameters with out of phase sin waves.

 ## Circuit description

 The circuit is a simple voltage controlled two pole low pass filter (LPF), plus fixed mixing stages for producing APF outputs.